-DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
-No. Complete one Application for Free and Reduced Price School Meals/Milk to apply for free or reduced price meals for all students in your household attending this School Food Authority.
-We cannot approve an application that is not complete, so be sure to fill out all required information as indicated on the application and application instructions.
-Return the completed application to: Renee Heller, Director of Food Services, 8 School Road, Guilderland Center, NY 12085, 518-456-6200 Ext.
+1. DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
+No. Complete one Application for all children in the household and return to: Renee Heller, Director of Food Services at 518-456-6200, Ext.
 0110.

-2. WHO CAN GET FREE MEALS?
+2. WHO CAN QUALIFY FOR FEDERAL FREE MEAL BENEFITS?

 - All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations (FDPIR) or Temporary Assistance to Needy Families (TANF), are eligible for free meals.
-Categorical eligibility for free meal benefits is extended to all children in a household when the application lists an Assistance Program's case number for any household member. - · Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals. - Children participating in their school's Head Start Program are eligible for free meals. - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.
-Households with children who meet the definition of homeless, runaway or migrant should contact the SFA for assistance in receiving benefits. - Children may receive free meals if your household's gross income is within the free or reduced price limits on the Federal Income Eligibility Guidelines.
+Categorical eligibility for free meal benefits is extended to all children in a household when the application lists an Assistance Program's case number for any household member. - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals, regardless of income. - Children participating in their school's Head Start Program are eligible for free meals. - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.
+Households with children who meet the definition of homeless, runaway or migrant should call or e-mail [school, homeless liaison or migrant coordinator information] to see if they qualify. - Children may receive free meals if your household's gross income is within the free or reduced-price limits on the Federal Income Eligibility Guidelines.
 Students in New York State that are approved for reduced price meals will receive breakfast and lunch meals and snacks served through the Afterschool Snack Program at no charge.